leeashlee/leeashlee.github.io/content/post/design-apps/index.md

 **FOSS?:** Yes.

 Blender is a highly popular 3D making software, for a good reason.
 It's great, easy to use, FOSS, and free of charge.
-I personally use Blender to make/adapt 3D references for <abbr title="Clip Studio Paint">CSP</abbr>.
+I personally use Blender to make/adapt 3D references for Clip Studio Paint.

 I might also use it for Story Artist feature once Mental Canvas won't be free of charge anymore and if it'll arrive on an iPad.